Time Out (2001 film): Reception

-Time Out received generally positive reviews from critics.
+Time Out was acclaimed by critics.
 Review aggregation website Rotten Tomatoes reported an approval rating of 96%, based on 82 reviews, with an average rating of 8/10.
 The consensus reads, "A haunting psychological drama, Time Out takes a penetrating look at the angst of the modern worker."
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the film received an average score of 88, based on 30 reviews, indicating "universal acclaim".
+At Metacritic, which assigns a rating out of 100 to reviews from mainstream critics, the film received an average score of 88, based on 30 reviews, indicating "universal acclaim".

 The film was placed at 99 on Slant Magazines best films of the 2000s, number 9 of The Guardian's best films of the noughties, and number 11 at The A.V.
 Club's top 50 films of the 2000s.